 As you know, each major constellation has three minor star signs associated with it that fill out the details of the portions of the story introduced by the Major constellation.

 Ursa Minor is the first of the three decans associated with Cancer, the Crab.
-As you read in the previous article, it is a picture of the Church.
+As you read in the article previous to the North Star, it is a picture of the Church.
 But this little star sign near the center of the heavens is a picture of Israel!
 That tiniest of all nations is God’s prophetic timeline.
 While all history is HIS-STORY, everything revolves around his natural family: Israel.

 The Little Dipper.

 This constellation is most commonly known as “The Little Dipper,” particularly in the Americas.
-Its larger counterpart, “The Big Dipper,” is another of the most easily recognizable constellations in the night sky, along with Orion.
-We’ll be studying that one next.
+Its larger counterpart, “The Big Dipper,” is another of the most easily recognizable constellations in the night sky, along with Orion, which we’ll soon be studying.

-Remember, the devil perverted the story in the stars so that it wouldn’t make any sense, hence the bears.
-You see, he hates God and therefore us, who are made in His image.
-When people learn the truth and believe the Gospel, they get saved.
-Well, he doesn’t want any us to get saved.
-He wants us to go to hell because it hurts God Who paid a price to redeem us all we will probably never fully understand, even in eternity.
+Remember, the devil perverted the story in the stars so that it wouldn’t make any sense, hence the bears. 😡 You see, he hates God and therefore us, who are made in His image.
+You see, when people learn the truth and believe the Gospel, they get saved.
+Well, he doesn’t want any of us to get saved.
+He wants us to go to hell because it hurts God Who paid a great price to redeem us all that we will probably never fully understand, even in eternity.

 The Lesser Sheepfold.

 What makes a whole lot more sense is the picture of this constellation below which appears on older star charts.
 In ancient times, it was known as “The Lesser Sheepfold,” pictured below: